TinyMCE AI Models

 Always-on reasoning models:

-To determine if a model has always-on reasoning, check the API response when listing models.
+To determine if a model has always-on reasoning, check the API response when listing models or refer to the model capabilities in the plugin UI.
 Models with mandatory reasoning will indicate this in their capability structure.

-Please observe, that model names such as gpt-5, claude-4-sonnet, etc. are examples.
-Actual available models depend on your service’s compatibility version.
-Use the /v1/models endpoint to see current available models for your environment.
+Model names such as gpt-5, claude-4-sonnet, and similar are examples.
+Actual available models depend on the service compatibility version.
+Use the /v1/models API endpoint or check the plugin model selection dropdown to see current available models for the environment.

 Web Scraping